Sanjanadhananjayaa/Threat-Protection-with-XDR/Labguide/Module 3/Lab-01.md

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-1. Select the Microsoft Sentinel Workspace you created earlier.
+1. Select the **loganalyticworkspace** Microsoft Sentinel Workspace.

 1. Select the **Automation** form the *Configuration* section.